etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 }
 ```

-When max-width is below 500px, we give our resume a `flex-direction` of `column` (i.e. establishing the main axis as up-down as opposed to left-right) so the sections stack on top of one another instead of using the default value of `row`.
+When max-width is below 512px, we give our resume a `flex-direction` of `column` (i.e. establishing the main axis of our layout as up-down as opposed to left-right) so the sections stack on top of one another instead of using the default value of `row`.

+*Note: discussing the ins and outs of responsive layouts and CSS flex box is outside the scope of this tutorial, if you want to learn more check the links at the end of the post.*

 ### Resume